araid/Processing-Examples/README.md

 Processing Examples
 ===================

-Simple demos of processing examples and tricks.
+Simple Processing demos and tricks.

-To install, clone the repo or download as a zip file in your sketchbook folder.
+To **install**, clone the repo or download as a [ZIP](https://github.com/araid/Processing-Examples/archive/master.zip) file in your sketchbook folder.

-Some sketches need external libraries, most of which you can install via *Sketch / Import Library / Add Library*
+Some sketches need external libraries, most of which you can install via `Sketch / Import Library / Add Library`